Twisted (co)homology of non-orientable Weyl semimetals: Non-orientable (co)homology formalism

-In short, the correct choice of twist may be inferred by studying the relative charges of pairs of Weyl nodes that are related by the orientation-reversing symmetry.
+Twisting either homology or cohomology both restores physical consistency, but the two choices may lead to fundamentally different groups.
+As a result, only one of the two twists leads to the correct classification for any given orientation-reversing symmetry, the correct choice depending on the exact nature of the symmetry.
+Rather than motivate this choice abstractly, we propose a straightforward but exact physical indicator: the correct twist may be inferred from the relative charges of pairs of Weyl nodes that are related by the orientation-reversing symmetry.
 Since these charges are both cohomological and chiral in nature, the symmetry is expected to reverse their sign under ordinary cohomology; that is, if a symmetric pair of Weyl nodes has opposite charges, this indicates that ordinary cohomology (and, by extension, twisted homology) must be used to describe the system.
 Conversely, if both Weyl nodes in the pair have the same chirality, then the correct description is given using twisted cohomology and ordinary homology.
+This can also be seen directly in Fig.~\ref{fig:local_coefficients}.

 All orientation-reversing symmetries considered in the rest of this work [notably including the glide symmetry in Eq.~\eqref{eq:3DGlide}] will be unitary, which directly constrains the symmetric partners of Weyl nodes to be of the opposite chirality.
 This can be seen from the integral in Eq.~\eqref{eq:chernnumber}: the Berry curvature in the integrand is itself invariant under unitary transformations of the Hamiltonian~\cite{Kobe1990}, whereas a reversed orientation of the integration domain $S^2$ leads to a single sign change.
 It follows that all unitary orientation-reversing symmetries lead to classification by ordinary cohomology and twisted homology.
-We will refer to the Dirac strings and loops in these twisted homology groups as \emph{twisted Dirac strings} and \emph{twisted Dirac loops}, to emphasise that they do not admit a consistent orientation within a non-orientable Brillouin zone; an example of this can be seen in the different fundamental domains in Fig.~\ref{fig:BZ_param}.
+We will refer to the Dirac strings and loops in these twisted homology groups as \emph{twisted Dirac strings} and \emph{twisted Dirac loops}, to emphasise that they do not admit a consistent orientation within a non-orientable Brillouin zone.
+An example of this can be seen in Figs.~\ref{subfig:BZ_mid} and \ref{subfig:BZ_right}, where a Dirac string appears to reverse orientation from the perspective of the fundamental domain; this is a direct manifestation of the sign change induced by the local coefficients.